Anti-Hero (song)

 "Anti-Hero" is a song by the American singer-songwriter Taylor Swift and the lead single from her tenth studio album, Midnights (2022).
+It was released on October 21, 2022, through Republic Records.
 Swift wrote and produced the song with Jack Antonoff.
-It is a synth-pop, pop rock, electro, and electropop song driven by a 1980s-inspired drum loop generated with a LinnDrum and retro synthesizers such as the Juno 6 and the Prophet 5.
-Inspired by Swift's insecurities, the lyrics focus on self-loathing and the impact of fame on her wellbeing; the bridge narrates a nightmare where her daughter-in-law murders her for her last will.
-Republic Records released the song for download and streaming on October 21, 2022.
+A pop rock, synth-pop, electro, and electropop track, "Anti-Hero" features a 1980s-inspired drum loop generated with a LinnDrum and retro synthesizers.
+Inspired by Swift's insecurities, the lyrics address self-loathing and the impact of fame on her wellbeing; the bridge depicts a nightmare in which her daughter-in-law murders her for the inheritance.

-Music critics generally praised the catchy production and strong vocals of "Anti-Hero"; they deemed its lyricism candid and honest that showcased Swift at her most self-critical.
-Many publications ranked the song among the best releases of 2022.
-The single peaked atop the Billboard Global 200 and charted in the top 10 in many territories across the Americas, Europe, and Asia-Pacific.
-In the United States, it was Swift's ninth chart topper on the Billboard Hot 100, where it spent eight weeks at number one, and made her the first artist to have a number-one single on Radio Songs in the 2000s, 2010s, and 2020s decades.
-According to the International Federation of the Phonographic Industry, it was the ninth-most-streamed song of 2023 worldwide.
+Music critics generally praised the production of "Anti-Hero" as catchy and featuring strong vocals.
+They deemed its lyricism candid and honest, showcasing Swift at her most self-critical.
+Many publications ranked the song among the best songs of 2022.
+"Anti-Hero" peaked atop the Billboard Global 200 and charted in the top 10 in many territories across the Americas, Europe, and Asia-Pacific.
+In the United States, it spent eight weeks atop the Billboard Hot 100 and made Swift the first artist to have a number-one single on the Radio Songs chart in the 2000s, 2010s, and 2020s decades.
+According to the International Federation of the Phonographic Industry, it was the ninth-most-streamed song of 2023.

-Swift wrote and directed the song's music video, which depicts her fears, insecurities, and eating disorder, using three different incarnations of her.
-The video also reenacts the nightmare mentioned in the lyrics, starring Mike Birbiglia, John Early, and Mary Elizabeth Ellis as Swift's fictional sons and daughter-in-law.
-"Anti-Hero" won many awards including a People's Choice Award, two iHeartRadio Music Awards, and six MTV Video Music Awards including Video of the Year, making Swift the first artist to win the award two consecutive years.
-It was nominated for Record of the Year, Song of the Year, and Best Pop Solo Performance at the 66th Annual Grammy Awards.
+Swift wrote and directed the music video for "Anti-Hero", which depicts her fears, insecurities, and eating disorder, using three different incarnations of her.
+The video reenacts the nightmare mentioned in the lyrics, starring Mike Birbiglia, John Early, and Mary Elizabeth Ellis as Swift's sons and daughter-in-law.
+"Anti-Hero" won a People's Choice Award, a Billboard Music Award, and two iHeartRadio Music Awards.
+At the 2023 MTV Video Music Awards, it won six awards including Video of the Year, making Swift the first artist to win the category two consecutive years.
+At the 2024 Grammy Awards, "Anti-Hero" was nominated for Record of the Year, Song of the Year, and Best Pop Solo Performance.